Choosing from Social Media Platforms

 Vine

 Vine is another new platform that many businesses have implemented into their social media plan.
-Its appeal is the personality and fun-side of your company that it can reveal, along with the fact that its videos are 6-second loops- in today’s society people are impatient and won’t sit through much, but almost everyone has 6 seconds to spare.
+Its appeal is the personality and fun-side of your company that it can reveal, along with the fact that its videos are 6-second loops.
+In today’s society, people are impatient and won’t sit through much, but almost everyone has 6 seconds to spare.

 Like Instagram, Vine is also great to show (quick) usage situations, so people will see your product/service in action.
 We think the most important thing that Vine can do is to show consumers that you are a fun, interesting and dynamic brand that is willing to keep up with the times to please their consumers.